← Back to home

 Tips for students

-Be specific about the unexpected hardship you faced: vague applications are less likely to succeed
+Be specific about the unexpected cost and why you can't cover it yourself: vague applications are less likely to succeed

 Official sources